silviajusti/publications/SCO_pipeline.md

-# Read through the pipeline, for examples on analyzing a single sample.
-Go to the end to see tips on batch submission for several samples.
+## This pipelines assumes there is a text file with the sample names within the same foler as the scripts.
+Sample names should be one per line.
+### Sample name is just the identifier for the specimen without any file extensions or designations e.g. An_gambiae_1234.fastq.gz - The samplename is An_gambiae_1234).
+The text file with thebsmaple names will be referred here as sample_list.txt.
+This can contain only one or several samples.

 ## if this pipeline was helpful, please cite **https://doi.org/10.1371/journal.pone.0247068** and the corresponding citations for the listed software.
 ### This is just a guide on how I do these analyses.
 I seriously encourage you to read through the manuals and original papers of the software listed below, in dorder to be able to adapt this to your own samples /  research questions. :)
 ### Note that each server is going to require distinct headers for memory requirements, etc. Also, the server I use, uses qsub to submit the jobs, make sure you comply with your servers requirements for job submission.
 ### I am also listing a few alternative analytical tools for each step, but the pipeline is based on the ones I use more frequently